Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>The scrollbars</h3>
 <img src="https://i.imgur.com/qe6tGJW.png" title="Dark blue scrollbar" />

 <p>To install the custom scrollbars to match the dark theme, you will have to use one of the 2 methods found on the "Scrollbars & tooltips dark theme" or "Scrollbars patchers(Old method)" folders inside this repository.
-You should be using the "Scrollbars & tooltips dark theme" folder method, since it's the most permanent, but if you find some bug or if the scrollbars lag for you, you could try using the old method one instead.
+You should be using the "Scrollbars & tooltips dark theme" folder method, since it's the most permanent, but if you find some bug, you could try using the old method one instead.
 The problem with the old method is that you will have to re-patch the scrollbars with each firefox update, so I'm only keeping it in case the other new method stops working in the future.</b>

 <h2>Credits</h2>
 <p>The original code for the custom scrollbars which we modified here belongs to <b>Arty2</b>, and you can find it <a href="https://gist.github.com/Arty2/fdf19aea2c601032410516f059d58eb1">here</a>.
 <p>The original code for the multirow tabs (the CSS part) was written by <b>Andreicristianpetcu</b>, and you can find it <a href="https://discourse.mozilla.org/t/tabs-in-two-or-more-rows-like-tabmixpro-in-quantum/21657/2">here</a>, or for just the code, <a href="https://github.com/andreicristianpetcu/UserChrome-Tweaks/blob/09fa38a304af88b685f4086bc8ea9997dd7db0fd/tabs/multi_row_tabs_firefox_v57.css">here</a>.
 The fix of multi-row tabs draggability was made by <b>TroudhuK</b>, and you can find the original one <a href="https://github.com/TroudhuK/userChrome.js/blob/patch-1/Firefox-57/Mehrzeilige-Tableiste/MultiRowTabLiteforFx.uc.js">here</a>.</p>
 <p>The original code for the multirow bookmarks toolbar belongs to the original creator mentioned in <a href="https://www.reddit.com/r/firefox/comments/75wya9/multiple_row_bookmark_toolbar_for_firefox_5758/">this reddit thread</a>, whose code was fixed by <b>jscher2000</b> to use in our current firefox version.</p>
-<p>The code to be able to edit anonymous content (in our case the scrollbars and tooltips) was created thanks to the efforts of <a href="http://mozilla.zeniko.ch/userchrome.js.html">Zeniko</a>, <a href="https://github.com/Endor8/userChrome.js">Endor8</a>, and <b>RAZR_96</b> <a href="https://www.reddit.com/r/firefox/comments/7dtcpm/restyle_an_userstyle_manager_that_can_edit/">in this reddit comment</a>.
+<p>The code to be able to edit anonymous content (in our case the scrollbars and tooltips) was created thanks to the efforts of <a href="http://mozilla.zeniko.ch/userchrome.js.html">Zeniko</a>, <a href="https://github.com/nuchi/firefox-quantum-userchromejs">Nichu</a>, and <a href="https://github.com/Sporif/firefox-quantum-userchromejs">Sporif</a>.
 <p>Special thanks to <b>Messna</b> for noting the class turning into an ID on FF58, and <b>Snwflake</b> for fixing Firefox root folder location on MacOS.</p>
 <p>Also thanks to <b>BelladonnavGF</b>, <b>Demir-delic</b>, <b>DallasBelt</b>, <b>Hakerdefo</b>, <b>Tkhquang</b> and <b>YiannisNi</b> for noting some issues with the theme, and <b>BelladonnavGF</b> for the addition of the url font and and tabs below url bar suggestions.</p>